kiba/Writings/atg/chp3_very_much_alive.md

 "So this is going to be a problem."

 "Yes, a very big nasty problem.
 This is by no mean your fault, but coming from the dead plays hell with keeping a program secret.
 You are a Colonel.
 You had been in contact with innumerable people, many of which has came to your funeral.
-They're going to ask a question, 'why are you alive?'
-It would be a lot easier if there's a war going on."
+They're going to ask a question, 'why are you alive?'.
+We're going to have to craft a very convincing story as to why.
+That would be easier if we were officially at war with someone else on this planet.
+Thankfully, we are not. "

 "So, I am not going back to my old life."

-"I didn't say that it was going to be like that."
+"I didn't say that we are going to just throw up our hands up and do nothing."

 "Sir, wouldn't it be easier that it just wasn't going to happen?
 At least until a few years?"

-"You'll be stuck here."

-"That's fine.
+"You'll be stuck here in this base.
+There's no telling when we will reveal the program to the public"

+"In the television series, they never made stargate command public, even when they finally have the capability to manufacture the ships needed to defend Earth.
+It was all up to SG-1 to save the day again and again.
+I hope we are not going in that direction."

+"I assure you that we will not.
+If one of our carrier strike group got sunk, or there was a battle in Antartica, we would absolutely disclose the stargate program to the public.
+It would be the height of stupidity, not to mention jeopardizing the safety of this world, to not do so."

+"It's good to hear.
+I have a proposal.
 I was thinking of going to two thousand sixteen.
-We have a contact here, and I know the billionaire the most.
-He seemed pretty reasonable.
-When we contact their government, I could be a liaison to their military command.
-When the program come out, I could get my life back."
+We are in contact with a prominent billionaire, probably with good connection to our, I mean, his government.
+He could arrange a meeting.
+When we do contact the government, I could be a liaison to the USAF there.
+When the program finally become public, I'll get my life back."

 "I have one objection.
 You are a known face."